A genuine fiesta for the mind

 Scaling a business, in addition to funding, is another hot pursuit for every entrepreneur.
 Growth without the right structure and processes, however, can bring any high-flying startup screeching to a halt.
 Startups that jump the gun to reach the finishing line often end up in the pile of have-beens.
 Ryan Blair sums it up neatly: “When you’re hot, it’s too easy to lose perspective.”

-An argument against growth sounds counterintuitive but if you look around, you will find plenty of examples of companies that failed due to reckless or premature growth.
+An argument against growth sounds counterintuitive.
+But if you look around, you will find plenty of examples of companies that failed due to reckless or premature growth.
 In the Indian e-commerce space, once-the-hot-darlings such as Peppertap, Askme, Dazo, etc. crashed and burned because they failed to slow down their wheels.

 I found the second half of the book to be much more intellectually stimulating than the first.
 Blair turns the spotlight on several issues pivotal to entrepreneurs.

 He shares his insights on launching products, going public, overcoming existential crisis – personal and professional, and much more.
-Blair details the psychological conflict he had to overcome when Blythe corporation, a larger public company acquired his network marketing company ViSalus.
+Blair details the psychological conflict he had to overcome when Blythe corporation, a larger public company acquired his company ViSalus.

 It could be a big mental hop for any entrepreneur to go from working in a creative, offbeat culture of a startup to working in a buttoned-up publicly traded company.
 However, given the fact that so many startups haemorrhage money, it’s an alarming scenario for many entrepreneurs.